 2. Great decay Resistance

-Teak wood naturally decays and termites resistant.
+Teak wood naturally decays and is termites resistant.
 Its heartwood is rated as highly durable wood.
 Therefore teak wood is widely used to make boats and boat bodies.

 Teak has a high oil content and extremely tight grains.
 Due to the natural oil on the surface of the wood, It does not allow moisture and water.
 So wood does not absorb moisture.